RolandMelkert/LDCadShadowLibrary/CONTRIBUTING.md

 To make merging of your content as easy as possible please follow and or be aware of the following rules:

-- Shadows should always be written against the latest offical LDraw library (https://library.ldraw.org/updates?latest).
+- Shadows should always be written against the latest LDraw.org library (https://library.ldraw.org/updates?latest).
+- Making shadow files for unofficial parts is permitted but be sure you are using a very recent version of ldrawunf.zip and the unofficial library comes last in the search order.
-- Header should be formated similar to all other shadow files.
+- Header should be formatted similar to all other shadow files.
 - Besides a subset of header meta's only LDCad SNAP, MIRROR and HINTS metas are allowed.
 - Any donated content will become part of the library using its global license (see LICENSE.md).
 - Your Content might be rejected if it needs to many corrections.